diogo-aos/iseg_pg_aaiml_intro_python/markdown/7_lesson4.md

 #### traceback

-It's a traceback because it allows us to trace the problem to its root.
+It's a traceback because it allows us to  <span style="color:gold">trace</span> the problem <span style="color:cyan">back</span> to its root.

 ---

 ## Catching exceptions

 - When an exception happens, we can have a backup plan.
-- In Python, we can use a try block to catch an exception and stop the program from failing.
+- In Python, we can use a `try` block to catch an exception and stop the program from failing.

 ```python